-Leg is has two posterior compartments – superficial and deep.
+The leg has two posterior compartments – superficial and deep.

 The deep compartment contains the tibialis posterior, the flexor hallucis longus, and the flexor digitorum longus.
-It also contains posterior tibial artery.
+It also contains the posterior tibial artery.
 Peroneal artery also courses through.

 Read more about Tibial anatomy